- Vacancy is one of the biggest costs landlords face.

 If you own rental property, it's probably safe to say your number one priority is maximizing the income generated from that property or portfolio.
-Below, we'll discuss four impactful ways to make your property or rental portfolio more lucrative without overcharging your tenant.
+Here at Grace Property Management we focus on four impactful ways to make your property or rental portfolio more lucrative without overcharging your tenant.

-Let’s look at an example.
-Imagine you have a property that is rented at $1,800 a month.
+For example: Imagine you have a property that is rented at $1,800 a month.
 That property generates $60 daily in rental income, which translates to a minimum of $60 daily loss.
-And that number doesn’t take into account additional costs like utilities and maintenance.
+(This number also doesn’t take into account additional costs like utilities and maintenance for vacant properties.)

-When you receive a maintenance request from your tenant it is imperative that you provide fast, high-quality repairs.
-Many studies have found that poor quality maintenance is the number one reason good tenants choose not to renew.
-By delivering quality maintenance to your tenant during their lease, they will be much more inclined to renew.
-All of this boils down to you limited your exposure to the top rental income killer -- vacancy.
+- Maintenance: When you receive a maintenance request from your tenant, it is imperative that you provide fast, high-quality repairs.
+Many studies have found that poor quality maintenance is the number one reason good tenants choose not to renew their lease.
+By delivering quality maintenance to your tenant during their occupancy, they will be much more inclined to renew.

-To put it simply, don’t pay for utilities.
-While it often comes from a good place, paying for utilities is an unnecessary cost and one that can be easily avoided.
+- Utilities: Don’t pay for utilities.
+Often landlords have good intention in paying for utilities, but it is an unnecessary cost that can be easily avoided.
 Optimize your rental income and have your tenants cover the property's utility costs.

 If you have additional questions about optimizing your rental portfolio or any other property management need you may have, our team is happy to serve as a resource for you.
 Give us a call!
 303-255-1990